basvroegop/RetroidStation/README.md

 # RetroidStation

-This is the port of the *Simple* theme of EmulationStation to the [Pegasus](http://pegasus-frontend.org) frontend, originally created by *Nils Bonenberger* <nilsbyte@nilsbyte.de>.
+This is the port of the *Simple* theme of EmulationStation to the [Pegasus](http://pegasus-frontend.org) frontend, originally created by *Nils Bonenberger* <nilsbyte@nilsbyte.de> and ported by Mátyás Mustoha.
 Tweaked by me to better fit the Retroid Pocket 2 display.

 ## License